 Industrial gem of Vršovice

-In 1902, Jindřich Waldes founded a business company that manufactured press buttons and other metal fancy goods under the brand of Koh-i-Noor (K.I.N.).
+As early as in 1902, Jindřich Waldes founded a business company that manufactured press buttons and other metal fancy goods under the brand of Koh-i-Noor (K.I.N.).
 In 1908, the company expanded and a new factory, designed and implemented by Alois Richter, came into existence in Vršovice.
-This initiative was the beginning of the blooming construction period between Vršovická and Kavkazská streets that is regarded as the evidence of industrial architecture at the beginning of the 20th century.
+This initiative was the beginning of the blooming construction period between Vršovická and Kavkazská streets that is regarded as the evidence of industrial architecture of the early 20th century.

 Hundred-year-old factory in the third millennium